keithwill/TrieHard/README.md

 In TrieHard.Abstractions is an interface IPrefixLookup.
 All implementations in this project implement that interface.
-An IPrefixLookup has an indexer and can be enumerated for key value pairs like a Dictionary, but also exposes Search and SearchValues methods which take a key prefix and return enumerables of KeyValuePairs or the generic value results respectively.
+An IPrefixLookup has an indexer and can be enumerated for key value pairs like a Dictionary, but also exposes Search, SearchValues, and LongestPrefix methods.
+Search and SearchValues take a key prefix and return enumerables of KeyValuePairs or the generic value results respectively, while LongestPrefix returns the value associated with the longest stored key that prefixes the supplied key.

 ### [PrefixLookup](https://github.com/keithwill/TrieHard/tree/main/src/TrieHard.PrefixLookup)